What does heartbeat development look like at 6 weeks IVF pregnancy?

 How Does the Heartbeat Start?

-Your baby's heart isn't entirely formed yet at 6 weeks.
+The fetus (your baby's) heartbeat at 6 weeks isn't entirely formed yet.
 Right now, a small group of heart cells are forming.
 These cells are grouped in a "heart tube" and have started to beat on their own.
 Electrical impulses are firing through these cells, causing them to contract and relax in a steady rhythm.
 That rhythm is what makes the ultrasound screen flicker.

 It's not a fully formed heartbeat as we think of it.
 Instead of a heartbeat, your doctor might label it "cardiac activity."
 But when you see a little, quick flicker inside a small dark circle on the screen, then none of the medical terms matter.